 - The increased appetite for flexible working in construction using collaborative technology.

-- A growing desire to use technology to tackle sustainability issues.
+- A growing desire to use digital technology to tackle sustainability issues.

-- How technology priorities have changed since Covid-19.
+- How digital priorities have changed since Covid-19.

 - The importance and impact of remote-managing projects and clients.